U.S., allies use economic scare tactics in talks with Iran

 “Iran’s economy today is about 25 percent smaller than it would have been if we had not imposed the oil and financial sanctions,” a senior U.S. Treasury Department official told Reuters in an interview.

-“The Iranian people need to understand the staggering financial costs of the regime’s nuclear program,” a senior U.S. administration official said.
-“The math is clear in terms of both lost revenue from sanctions and the extraordinary cost of the program itself.
-It simply makes no sense in the context of a civilian nuclear program.”
+“The Iranian people need to understand the staggering financial costs of the regime’s nuclear programme,” a senior U.S. administration official said.
+“The math is clear in terms of both lost revenue from sanctions and the extraordinary cost of the programme itself.
+It simply makes no sense in the context of a civilian nuclear programme.”

 A European diplomat echoed his remarks: “We have tried to make Iran understand that they will face economic ruin without an agreement.
 The ball is in their court.”